Meet Our Team

-Adam joined WoolProducers Australia in September 2020.
-Adam grew up on a wool producing property near Yass in New South Wales and studied a Bachelor of Agriculture (Agronomy) at Charles Sturt University in Wagga Wagga.
-Following studies Adam worked for 4 years as an agronomist in the Southern Tablelands of New South Wales before moving into the federal Department of Agriculture, where he worked in various biosecurity and trade related roles.
+Adam joined WoolProducers Australia in 2020.
+Adam grew up on a wool producing property near Yass, NSW and studied a Bachelor of Agriculture (Agronomy) at Charles Sturt University in Wagga Wagga.
+Following studies Adam worked for 4 years as an agronomist in the Southern Tablelands of NSW before moving into the federal Department of Agriculture, where he worked in various biosecurity and trade related roles.

 Adam has recently returned to Australia having spent 4 years working for the Falklands Islands Government Department of Agriculture, initially as the agronomist and subsequently as the Senior Agricultural Advisor.
 During his time in the Falklands Adam worked with landowners to improve the profitability and sustainability of their largely wool focused production systems.
 While in the Falkland Islands Adam oversaw the implementation of modern genetic improvement tools (including genomic testing and improved data collection for generating ASBVs), improved wool testing methods to assist in marketing the national clip; he also oversaw the implementation of a number of environmental, business, biosecurity and trade policies.

 Adam is keen to contribute to the long-term sustainable growth of the Australian wool industry through informed investment in research and development, maintenance of benchmark animal welfare standards, sustainable environmental management, developing consumer awareness and advocacy for what is nothing short of the greatest natural fibre in the world.